-- Crisis central committee: composed of C level and other executive positions (President, CEO, CFTO, CISO, etc.) - Regional representation: regional director-generals - Support members: participation of other experts (IT/data protection/ marketing managers, etc.)
+- Regional representation: regional director-generals - Support members: participation of other experts (IT/data protection/ marketing managers, etc.)

 We ran exercises at different levels/roles including technical war games and executive-level simulations to consolidate our knowledge of internal processes and identify lessons learned.
 We also implemented a training session for the global cyber crisis committee with all MAC members to reinforce the importance of preparedness for cyberattacks and to deliver a harmonized approach to available documentation and Fluidra's incident response processes.